Liga MX: Competition format

-Regular season tournaments
+Regular phase

-Liga MX uses a single table of 18 teams that play two annual tournaments resulting in two champions per season.
-The season opens with the apertura tournament (opening tournament- running from July to December) followed by the clausura (closing – running from January to May).
+Liga MX uses a single table of 18 clubs that play two short tournaments (Apertura and Clausura) resulting in two champions per season.
+The season opens with the Apertura from July to December, followed by the Clausura from January to May.
 This format matches other Latin American schedules and corresponds with FIFA's world footballing calendar, which "opens" in July/August and "closes" in April/May of the next year.
-The top 12 teams advance to the liguilla for each tournament, with the top 4 teams in the table at the end of the regular phase of the tournament qualifying directly to the liguilla, and the next 8 teams qualifying for the play-in round that determines the next 4 liguilla spots.
-If one team is in last place in the league's relegation table (see below), that team is replaced by the team that finished 13th in the tournament.
+The top 10 clubs advance to the final phase for each tournament, with the top 6 clubs in the table at the end of the regular phase of the tournament qualifying directly to the Liguilla, and the next 4 clubs qualifying for the play-in round that determines the next 2 Liguilla spots.
+If one club is in last place in the league's relegation table (see below), that club is replaced by the one that finished 11th in the regular phase.